Learning Diagnostic Clinic Policies and Practices

 Op3.25 Learning Diagnostic Clinic Policies and Practices

-The Learning Diagnostic Clinic (LDC) is responsible to the Office of Academic Affairs through the McQueary College of Health and Human Services, and the Department of Psychology.
+The Learning Diagnostic Clinic (LDC) is responsible to the Office of Academic Affairs through the McQueary College of Health and Human Services, and the School of Mental Health and Behavioral Sciences.
 The primary function of the LDC is to provide psychoeducational assessments of learning and psychological disabilities for Missouri State students, as well as individuals in the community and to operate Project Success, an academic support program for college students who have concerns that may affect learning.
 Both of these services are provided on a fee for service basis.

 The Learning Diagnostic Clinic does not provide accommodations based on a disability.
 All inquiries regarding reasonable accommodations based on a disability must be directed to the Disability Resource Center, Meyer Library, Suite 111, 417-836-4192 (voice), 417-836-6792 (TTY), MissouriState.edu/Disability.